-The biotope occurs in reduced (18-30 ppt) or variable (18-35 ppt) salinity, the change in salinity assessed as the benchmark is to full salinity (30-35 ppt).
+The sub-biotope LS.LMx.GvMu.HedMx.Mac occurs in reduced salinity (18-30 ppt).
 The available evidence (summarised below) suggests that the characterizing species are tolerant of an increase to full salinity.
 The restriction of this biotope to variable or reduced salinity is most likely due to the requirement for shelter from wave action rather than salinity regime.

 As higher salinity examples of sheltered muddy gravels tend to be more species rich than lower salinity, upper estuarine habitats (Maddock, 2008), it is likely that an increase in salinity at the pressure benchmark will lead to an increase in species richness.
-An increase at the pressure benchmark may, therefore, lead to the development of the variant sub-biotope LS.LMx.GvMu.HedMx.Scr that occurs in full salinity, or the biotope mayclassification may not change but be more species rich (where wave action and flows do not increase).
+An increase at the pressure benchmark may, therefore, lead to the development of the variant sub-biotope LS.LMX.GvMu.HedMx.Scr that occurs in full salinity, or be reclassified as LS.LMX.GvMu.HedMx.

-Hediste diversicolor, the key characterizing species, occurs across all variant sub-biotopes and as such is resistant to the salinity range, from reduced to full, that the various sub-biotopes occur within.
 Hediste diversicolor is a euryhaline species, able to tolerate a range of salinities from fully marine seawater down to 5 psu or less (Barnes, 1994).
-Limecola balthica is found in brackish and fully saline waters, although it is more common in brackish waters (Clay, 1967b) so may tolerate variable saliniity.
+Limecola balthica is found in brackish and fully saline waters, although it is more common in brackish waters (Clay, 1967b).
 Seitz (2011) found that the distribution of Limecola balthica across a salinity gradient between a minimum and maximum of 8.8psu to 19 psu in Cheaspeake Bay was not influenced by salinity.
 Instead, resource availability was the principal influence on Limecola balthica.
 McLusky & Allan (1976) reported that Limecola balthica (as Macoma balthica) failed to grow at 41 psu.
-It is likely that Macoma balthica would be tolerant of an increase in salinity category to fully marine but further increases to >40% are likely to affect growth and condition.
+It is likely that Macoma balthica would be tolerant of an increase in salinity category to fully marine but further increases to >40‰ would be likely to affect growth and condition.